bash-ful/swayca/README.md

 this makes a backup of the main config file, appends an `include` command on your main config, and creates a `swayca` folder in your config directory. you can create your config files on `swayca/configs`, following Sway's config file format (`man 5 sway`)

+unless something has gone horribly wrong, you only really need to run this **once**.

 to apply/change the currently appended config, use
 ```sh
 swayca -c <config-name>